germanbisurgi/jedison/README.md

 2. Jedison automatically renders a complete form based on the schema
 3. Users interact with the form while getting instant client-side validation
 4. Validated data gets submitted back to your server
-5. The same schema validates the data again server-side for security
+5. The same schema validates the data again server-side for security (using Jedison in headless mode or any other validator)

 ![Jedison use diagram](/mermaid-flow-transparent.svg)

 But Jedison is flexible enough to support other patterns too - you might use it for:

 - Standalone client-side forms without server validation
-- Pure server-side JSON validation in your backend services
+- Pure server-side JSON validation in your backend services (headless mode)
 - Hybrid approaches where different parts of the schema are used in different contexts

 ## Install